ViGeng/imasleep/README.md

 ### server.js

-This is the server code, which receives client's data and send them to other client(s)
+This is the server code, which receives each client's data and transmits that to other client(s).

 ## Technologies